JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/README.md

 - Starkey
   - Starkey Pro Fit
   - Starkey Inspire OS
-- Hearing Aids Fitting Software Update Checkers (this script itself)
+- Hearing Aids Fitting Software Update Checkers (The Checker itself)

 ## Where to get it
-The script is available here: https://github.com/JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/releases/latest
+The latest release version of The Checker is available here: https://github.com/JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/releases/latest

 Note: You need to have the latest version of Python installed for this to work.

 ### Pre-release version
-If you don't want to wait for the proper release, the fresh work-in-progress version of script is available here: https://github.com/JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/archive/refs/heads/main.zip
+If you don't want to wait for the proper release, the fresh pre-release work-in-progress version is available here: https://github.com/JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/archive/refs/heads/main.zip

 ## How to use it
 1. [Install Python](#pre-requirement-install-python) (and reboot your computer) if you don't have it yet
-2. Download the script from here: https://github.com/JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/releases/latest<br/>
+2. Download The Checker from here: https://github.com/JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/releases/latest<br/>
    Click on the link and then click on the `Hearing-Aids-Fitting-Software-Update-Checkers.zip` link to download it
 3. Extract the ZIP to a folder
 4. Go to the extracted folder, double-click the `start-Windows.bat` file and follow the instructions on-screen

-NOTE: If the script looks like it has frozen, then try disabling `quickEdit` by running the `fixQuickedit.reg` file before running `start-Windows.bat`
+NOTE: If The Checker looks like it has frozen, then try disabling `quickEdit` by running the `fixQuickedit.reg` file before running `start-Windows.bat`

-**WARNING**: This script always tries to upgrade pip and some used Python packages.
+**WARNING**: The Checker always tries to upgrade pip and some used Python packages.
 If you are using Python for other reasons and need to keep particular version, be advised to make your own backup or prepare a seperate environment.

 ### Pre-requirement: Install Python
 The following steps only need to be done **ONCE** on each system: